 :

-6. Set an end point for the game: Students need to know when or how the game ends (e.g. 5 minutes/10 minutes/until someone wins etc.) so they can mentally prepare themselves.
+6. Set an end point for the game: Students need to know when or how the game ends (e.g., 5 minutes/10 minutes/until someone wins) so they can mentally prepare themselves.

-In closing I would like to reiterate that although the main goal of incorporating games into a lesson should be to help students develop their language skills, in some cases a game for a game’s sake can be an effective way of ensuring students, especially children, enjoy a class.
-I believe if a student enjoys a class then they will be more likely to return.
+Conclusion: In closing, I would like to reiterate that although the main goal of incorporating games into a lesson should be to help students develop their language skills and/or knowledge, in some cases a game for a game’s sake can be an effective way of ensuring students, especially children, enjoy a class.
+I believe if a student enjoys a class, then they will be more likely develop a positive attitude toward learning.

 References and further reading